mavillan/scientific_programming/README.md

-# SciComp
+# SciProg
-Scientific Computing lectures at UTFSM
+Scientific Programming in Python lectures at UTFSM